Andrea Custodi, Alliance for Global Education, Chair

 - Provide a forum for discussion and generation of good practices.

 - Develop, publish and disseminate agreed upon standards of good practice.

 - Develop and provide tools for measuring good practices.

 - Advocate for global adoption of standards of good practice.

-NOW AVAILABLE for comment: Draft Guidelines for Volunteer, Internship Experience and Work (VIEW) Programs
+The Standards Committee is pleased to make available Guidelines for Volunteer, Internship Experience and Work (VIEW) Programs Abroad.